flytbase/flytdocs/source/docs/FlytPOD/BeginnerGuide.rst

 2. Manual Mode:

    a.
 This is basic stabilize mode.
    b.
-If RGB LED is blinking blue or green then you are good to go.
+If RGB LED is breathing blue or green then you are good to go.
 Click :ref:`here<RGB_LED>` to know more about RGB LED patterns.
    c.
 Make sure you are following all safety guidelines given :ref:`here<Safety_guidelines>`.
    d.
 In case you are not sure about Gains, please have a look at this guide `here <http://px4.io/docs/multicopter-pid-tuning-guide/>`_.
    e.
 Once your basic gains are stable and vehicle is stabilizing well then go to ``Altctl Mode``.
 Height will be stabilized automatically.
 Without LIDAR or SONAR the height might drift within a meter.